Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Abstract

 \section{Abstract}

-We present observations of ASASSN-19dj, a nearby tidal disruption event (TDE) discovered in the post-starburst galaxy KUG 0810+227 by the All-Sky Automated Survey for Supernovae (ASAS-SN) at a distance of d $\simeq$ 98 Mpc.
-We observed ASASSN-19dj from $-$21 to 392 days relative to peak UV/optical emission using high-cadence, multi-wavelength spectroscopy and photometry.
-From the ASAS-SN $g$-band data, we determine that the TDE began to brighten on 2019 February 6.8 and for the first 25 days the rise was consistent with a flux $\propto$ $t^2$ power-law.
+We present observations of ASASSN-19dj, a nearby tidal disruption event (TDE) discovered in the post-starburst galaxy KUG 0810+227 by the All-Sky Automated Survey for Supernovae (ASAS-SN) at a distance of d $\simeq98$ Mpc.
+We observed ASASSN-19dj from $-$21 to 392 d relative to peak ultraviolet (UV)/optical emission using high-cadence, multiwavelength spectroscopy and photometry.
+From the ASAS-SN $g$-band data, we determine that the TDE began to brighten on 2019 February 6.8 and for the first 16 d the rise was consistent with a flux $\propto t^2$ power-law.
 ASASSN-19dj peaked in the UV/optical on 2019 March 6.5 (MJD = 58548.5) at a bolometric luminosity of $L = (6.2 \pm 0.2) \times 10^{44} \text{ erg s}^{-1}$.
-Initially remaining roughly constant in X-rays and slowly fading in the UV/optical, the X-ray flux increased by over an order of magnitude $\sim$225 days after peak, resulting from the expansion of the X-ray emitting surface.
-The late-time X-ray emission is well-fit by a blackbody with an effective radius of $\sim 1 \times 10^{12} \text{ cm}$ and a temperature of $\sim 6 \times 10^{5} \text{ K}$.
-Analysis of Catalina Real-Time Transient Survey images reveals a nuclear outburst roughly 14.5 years earlier with a smooth decline and a luminosity of $L_V$ $\geq$ $1.4 \times 10^{43}$ erg s$^{-1}$, although the nature of the flare is unknown.
-ASASSN-19dj occurred in the most extreme post-starburst galaxy yet to host a TDE, with Lick H$\delta_{A}$ = $7.67 \pm 0.17$ \AA.
+Initially remaining roughly constant in X-rays and slowly fading in the UV/optical, the X-ray flux increased by over an order of magnitude $\sim$225 d after peak, resulting from the expansion of the X-ray emitting region.
+The late-time X-ray emission is well fitted by a blackbody with an effective radius of $\sim1 \times 10^{12} \text{ cm}$ and a temperature of $\sim6 \times 10^{5} \text{ K}$.
+The X-ray hardness ratio becomes softer after brightening and then returns to a harder state as the X-rays fade.
+Analysis of Catalina Real-Time Transient Survey images reveals a nuclear outburst roughly 14.5 yr earlier with a smooth decline and a luminosity of $L_V\geq1.4 \times 10^{43}$ erg s$^{-1}$, although the nature of the flare is unknown.
+ASASSN-19dj occurred in the most extreme post-starburst galaxy yet to host a TDE, with Lick H$\delta_{A}$ = $7.67\pm0.17$ \AA.